Skip to main content

 ]

-Verify Guardrail Behavior
+Verify the Guardrail

 After the guardrail is configured, send allowed and blocked requests to confirm the policy behavior.

-First, confirm that the guardrail allows unrelated prompts:
+Confirm that the guardrail allows unrelated prompts:

 curl -sSi -X POST "http://127.0.0.1:3000/v1/chat/completions" \